kessiler/matlab-image-filter/README.md

-matlab-image-filter
+Digital Image Processing Algorithms in MATLAB
 =========

-This repository contains algorithms created in MATLAB as practical work of PDI.
+This repository contains algorithms created in MATLAB as practical work of DIP.
 The following filters have been implemented:

   > **Lowpass linear filters:**